CPT Code: 86769 (x2)

 Completion of patient demographic information is required for state reporting of COVID-19 testing.
 These include patient name, address, phone number, date of birth, and gender.

 Completion of 11 patient assessment questions required for order entry of the test.
 These questions will assess if this is the first test for the patient, if the patient is employed in healthcare, if they are symptomatic, date of symptom onset, hospitalization, ICU admission, residency in congregate care setting, pregnancy status, race, ethnicity, and specimen source.

 A document with the patient assessment questions can be accessed here.
 Please print, complete, and attach this document to Cleveland HeartLab requisition forms when ordering COVID-19 testing.

 Ambient (15-25°C): 4 days

 Frozen (-20°C): 30 days

-Causes for Rejection: Improper labeling; samples not stored properly; samples older than stability limits; gross hemolysis; gross lipemia; gross icterus; frozen serum separator tube (SST)
+Causes for Rejection: Specimens other than serum; improper labeling; samples not stored properly; samples older than stability limits; gross hemolysis, gross lipemia; gross icterus; frozen SST specimen

 Methodology: Immunoassay (IA)

 NOTE: This test has not been reviewed by the FDA.
 Negative results do not rule out SARS-CoV-2 infection, particularly in those who have been in contact with the virus.
 Follow-up testing with a molecular diagnostic should be considered to rule out infection in these individuals.
 Results from antibody testing should not be used as the sole basis to diagnose or exclude SARS-CoV-2 infection or to inform infection status.
 Positive results may be due to past or present infection with non-SARS-CoV-2 coronavirus strains, such as coronavirus HKU1, NL63, OC43, or 229E.